 Zhu and Mumford (2006) investigate the and-or graph as a recursive compositional scheme for vision, where "and" accounts for compositions of constituent elements, while "or" accounts for variations in the constituent elements.
-The active basis model is a simplest form of an and-or graph,
+The active basis model is a simplest form of an and-or graph, where "and" means composition of wavelet elements, and "or" means variations in the locations and orientations of the elements.
+The and-or graph is a grammar that can be applied recursively.
+The recursive active basis follows such a grammar.

-The recursive architecture of sum-max maps is a variation on the theme of Riesenhuber and Poggio's cortex-like structure (Riesenhuber and Poggio 1999).
+The recursive architecture of sum-max maps is a variation on the theme of Riesenhuber and Poggio's cortexlike structure (Riesenhuber and Poggio 1999).
 The sum-max maps form a natural hierarchical structure for parsing an image according to the and-or grammar.
 The sum maps score the and-compositions, and the max maps account for the orvariations.
 After bottom-up scoring for detection and classification, the top-down retrieving produces the parsing of the image.
 See also the recent work of Zhu et al. (2008) on a recursive compositional scheme.